-The connection that forms between each therapist and patient pair is one of the building blocks in achieving reflective and self-aware stance.
+The connection that forms between each therapist and patient pair is one of the building blocks in achieving a reflective and self-aware stance.
 This decision to enter into psychotherapy marks a time of transition.
 It is a potential time and space without judgment, offering an opportunity to explore and define the difficulties which have kept you from becoming the person you’d like to be.
 Depression and anxiety, stress and disappointment can cloud our ability to see ourselves with compassion.
 Having this new space will allow us to explore your challenges while also looking to the future to develop a new awareness and responsiveness.

 I see adolescents, adults, couples and families.
-I have advanced training in eating disorders and have many years of experience helping women through times of transition: issues around fertility and infertility and moving through the cycle of menopause.
+I have advanced training in eating disorders and have many years of experience engaged in parenting guidance, and have helped women through times of transition: issues around fertility and infertility and moving through the cycle of menopause.
+I’m currently interested in thinking about how yoga and meditation can be used to ease the experience(s) of trauma and stress.
 I teach and supervise at the Suffolk Institute for Psychotherapy and Psychoanalysis (SIPP).

 - Institute for Contemporary Psychotherapy, NYC, Certificate in Psychotherapy & Psychoanalysis, 1992

 - Institute for Contemporary Psychotherapy, NYC, Certificate in Eating Disorders, 1996